pantheon-systems/terminus-secrets-plugin/README.md

 [![Terminus v1.x Compatible](https://img.shields.io/badge/terminus-v1.x-green.svg)](https://github.com/pantheon-systems/terminus-secrets-plugin/tree/1.x)
 [![Terminus v0.x Compatible](https://img.shields.io/badge/terminus-v0.x-green.svg)](https://github.com/pantheon-systems/terminus-secrets-plugin/tree/0.x)

-Terminus Plugin that allows for manipulation of a simple 'secrets,json' file for use with Quicksilver on [Pantheon](https://www.pantheon.io) sites.
+Terminus Plugin that allows for manipulation of a simple 'secrets.json' file for use with Quicksilver on [Pantheon](https://www.pantheon.io) sites.

-Adds a command 'secrets' to Terminus 0.x which you can use to add, fetch, remove and update.
-For a version that works with Terminus 1.x, see the [1.x branch](https://github.com/pantheon-systems/terminus-secrets-plugin/tree/1.x).
+Adds a command 'secrets' to Terminus 1.x which you can use to add, fetch, remove and update.
+For a version that works with Terminus 0.x, see the [0.x branch](https://github.com/pantheon-systems/terminus-secrets-plugin/tree/0.x).

 Use as directed by Quicksilver examples.

 Be aware that since this manages a simple json file in the network attached storage, filesystem synchronization operations will affect the secrets.
-You should not use this method if your secrets  are sensitive; for that, we recommend [Lockr](https://github.com/lockr/lockr-terminus).
+You should not use this method if your use-case is to have different secrets in different environments.
+For that, or for secrets that are sensitive, we recommend [Lockr](https://github.com/lockr/lockr-terminus).

 ## Configuration